 The simple answer is: Yes, you can surf without a fin.

 Honestly, you can surf anyway and anything you want to.
 Whether it works or not is an entirely different issue.

 But finless surfing is possible and it does work.

-After all, the first surfboard were finless and fins themselves are a relatively recent addition in surfing’s ancient roots.
+After all, the first surfboards were finless and fins themselves are a relatively recent addition in surfing’s ancient roots.